construct0/nyzoResources/dotnet.Nyzo.CL.Tests/README.md

-Template for new test function bodies:
+Optional template for new test function bodies:
 ```
 // Arrange